alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 Email alerts will not be sent when the update_type is links.
 This queue is consumed by the Rummager application in order to reindex the appropriate content when `links` change for a content item.

 ---

+### locale

+Example: *en*

+Required: No

+The `locale` is the language in which the content item is written.
+Front-end applications will optionally provide this string when querying the content store in order to retrieve content items in a given `locale`.

+A list of valid locales can be viewed in the Publishing API [here](https://github.com/alphagov/publishing-api/blob/9caeccc856ad372e332f56d64d0a96ab5df76b27/config/application.rb#L32-L37).
+This field is not required and if a `locale` is not provided, it will be set to *en* automatically.

+---

+### need_ids

+Example: *["1234", "1235"]*

+Required: No

+The `needs_ids` are the identifiers of [user needs](https://www.gov.uk/design-principles) that are entered through the [Maslow application](https://github.com/alphagov/maslow).
+They are passed through to the content store, untouched by the pipeline.
+The front-end applications can then use the `needs_ids` to present pages to users that show how effectively users' needs are being met.
+[Here is an example](https://www.gov.uk/info/overseas-passports).

+---

+### phase

+Examples: *alpha, beta, live*

+Required: No

+The `phase` is an optional field that may be used to indicate the ‘Service Design Phase’ of the content item.
+The phase must be one of either *alpha*, *beta* or *live*.
+If the `phase` is not specified, the Publishing API will default it to *live*.

+Content items will be published to the content store regardless of their `phase`.
+If a content item has a `phase` of either *alpha* or *beta*, a visual component will be added to the front-end to show this (assuming the front-end application for that format supports this).

+There is more information on what each of the phases mean [here](https://www.gov.uk/service-manual/phases).

+---